-The present value of the accrued benefits of the restated defined benefit plan frozen as of September 10, 1997 for the 9 remaining active members, the 158 retired members, and the 3 vested terminated members was computed by GRS to be \$20,624,024 as of September 30, 2023.
-Though not used directly, this amount was assumed to be funded by the annuity contract purchased by the City and held as an "asset" of the Restated Defined Benefit Retirement System.
-The \$20,624,024 is assumed to be a risk-free asset of the Restated Defined Benefit Retirement System.
+The present value of the accrued benefits of the restated defined benefit plan frozen as of September 10, 1997 for the 8 remaining active members, the 157 retired members, and the 3 vested terminated members was computed by GRS to be \$20,292,480 as of September 30, 2024.
+Though not used directly, this amount was assumed to be funded by the annuity contract purchased by the City for members who participated in this System and held as an "asset" of the Restated Defined Benefit Retirement System.
+The \$20,292,480 is assumed to be a risk-free asset of the Restated Defined Benefit Retirement System.
 However, it is our understanding that in the event of a default, any remaining liability would be borne by the City.
+Members who never participated in this System are excluded.